febits/libcolor/README.md

 # libcolor

-libcolor is designed to be a library that gives an easy-to-use interface for printing different colors and styles.
+libcolor is designed to be a library that provides an easy-to-use interface for printing in different colors and styles.

 Supported:
 - 4-bit colors